Making Things Better

 Be it a single instance or event, or work over several years, or even an entire career—these individuals are recognized for their achievements and efforts that make a difference in the lives of people at Clayton State, and/or the communities we serve.

 How do I make a nomination?
 Nominations are made online.
-The nomination should indicate the reasons why the nominee(s) is/are worthy of this recognition, and provide evidence to support those reasons.
+The nomination should indicate the reasons why the nominee(s) is/are worthy of this recognition, and provide evidence, including specific examples, to support those reasons beyond their typical daily job responsibilities and expectations.

 Who reviews the nominations?
 A review committee is appointed by the President, based on recommendations made by the President’s Extended Cabinet.

 When are award recipients announced?
-Award recipients will be announced at a ceremony to be held on campus on November 6, 2019.
+Award recipients will be announced on November 9, 2020.

 How may the awards be used?
 The awards may be used by recipients as they choose, without restriction.
 Each winning nominee will also receive a commemorative item that embodies what the “Making Things Better” Awards recognize.